woocommerce/qit-cli/README.md

 You can use these parameters individually or in combination to create different scenarios for your tests.
 Run `qit run:<test-type> --help` to see all the available options.
 Different test types will have different options to choose from.

-## Can I use QIT?

-Most features of QIT requires you to log-in as a Partner Developer of the Woo.com Marketplace, but we have plans to open it to all developers in the future.

-You can use QIT Local Test Environment to test your plugins and themes locally.

 ## QIT Local Test Environment

 QIT offers a powerful, flexible testing platform for WordPress plugin and theme developers.